jnurkka/amazon-ai-building-better-bots/README.md

     - IAM role:  (accept the default) `AWSServiceRoleForLexBots`
 	- COPPA:  (our bot is not directed at children) `No`

+Take a moment to look through the tabs,

+    - Settings, General for voice selection, timeout etc, and Aliases
+    - Channels, for potential integrations
+    - Monitoring

+Go back to the Editor tab for the next step.

 #### Create Order Beverage Intent

 ![Intents](./images/intents.png)

+An Intent defines a goal a User would like to achieve.

 From the left, add a new Intent called `cafeOrderBeverageIntent` with the following settings and click "Save Intent" to save the Intent.
 To work independently in a shared environment, use your initials in the Intent name (e.g., `cafeOrderBeverageIntentXXX`).

 Add the following options to your intent:

-1. Sample Utterances:  add these to the list of sample utterances so the bot recognizes similar phrases (each entry on a separate line)
+1. Sample Utterances:  add these to the list of sample utterances so the bot recognizes similar phrases (each entry on a separate line).
+How would you order a drink?
+If you think a phrase structure is missing, please add it!
 ```
 I would like a {BeverageSize} {BeverageType}
 Can I get a {BeverageType}